P0C-demo/income-tax-mtd-end-to-end-service-guide/source/documentation/additional-income.html.md

 ---
-title: Additional Income | Income Tax (MTD) End-to-End Service Guide
+title: Non-mandated income | Income Tax (MTD) End-to-End Service Guide
-weight: 30
+weight: 25
 description: Software developers, designers, product owners or business analysts.
 Integrate your software with the Income Tax API for Making Tax Digital.
 ---

-# Additional Income
+# Non-mandated income

 ## Submit information about personal income
 ### Self-assessment return

 The software should prompt customers to make sure they have considered the following potential additional income sources (there are links to the APIs where the functionality is available, we will continue to release additional functionality and update this page).

-* any income from [bank or building society interest](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-income-received-api/1.0/oas/page#tag/UK-Savings-Account) (supported in live)
+* any income from [bank or building society interest](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-income-received-api/2.0/oas/page#tag/UK-Savings-Account) (supported in live)
-* any income from [dividends](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-income-received-api/1.0/oas/page#tag/Dividends-Income) (supported in live)
+* any income from [dividends](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-income-received-api/2.0/oas/page#tag/Dividends-Income) (supported in live)
 *	any [gift aid contributions](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-reliefs-api/1.0/oas/page#tag/Charitable-Givings) they have made (supported in live)
 *	any pension contributions
 *	any pension income